Storlandet

 Storlandet (Iso-Nauvo) is the main island of the former Nagu municipality (now part of Pargas, Southwest Finland) in Western Finland.
 It has an area of 72 km2.

-Cultural and Historical Significance

-At the heart of Storlandet lies the village of Nagu (Swedish: Kyrkbacken), home to the medieval Nagu Church.
+Storlandet is home to the medieval Nagu Church.
 Constructed in the mid-15th century, this stone church is dedicated to Saint Olaf and features historical artifacts, including a crucifix from the early 15th century.